Disability-adjusted life year: Australia

 Cancer (25.1/1,000), cardiovascular (23.8/1,000), mental problems (17.6/1,000), neurological (15.7/1,000), chronic respiratory (9.4/1,000) and diabetes (7.2/1,000) are the main causes of good years of expected life lost to disease or premature death.
 Despite this, Australia has one of the longest life expectancies in the world.

 Africa

-These illustrate the problematic diseases and outbreaks occurring in 2013 in Zimbabwe, shown to have the greatest impact on health disability were typhoid, anthrax, malaria, common diarrhea, and dysentery.
+The diseases and outbreaks occurring in 2013 in Zimbabwe shown to have the greatest impact on health disability were typhoid, anthrax, malaria, common diarrhea, and dysentery.

 PTSD rates

 Posttraumatic stress disorder (PTSD) DALY estimates from 2004 for the world's 25 most populous countries give Asian/Pacific countries and the United States as the places where PTSD impact is most concentrated (as shown here).

 Noise-induced hearing loss

 The disability-adjusted life years attributable to hearing impairment for noise-exposed U.S. workers across all industries was calculated to be 2.53 healthy years lost annually per 1,000 noise-exposed workers.
 Workers in the mining and construction sectors lost 3.45 and 3.09 healthy years per 1,000 workers, respectively.
 Overall, 66% of the sample worked in the manufacturing sector and represented 70% of healthy years lost by all workers.